 There are two automated approaches that are being used today to protect employees from spear phishing: DMARC and Trust GraphTM.
 DMARC helps protect organizations from one type of spear phishing attack.
 It is better than nothing.
 However, the Trust Graph pioneered by Graphus protects organizations from all four types of spear phishing attacks.
 Graphus has a white paper that goes into detail on this (click here).

 The Trust Graph uses graph theory and machine learning to rapidly analyze relationships between the external email sender and the receiving employee and also compares other indicators to both externally and internally generated threat intelligence sources.
-Over a 15-month beta trial with 10 mid-sized businesses, the Graphus Trust Graph successfully identified over 99% of spear phishing and social engineering attacks.
+Over a 15-month beta trial with 10 mid-sized businesses, the Graphus Trust Graph successfully identified spear phishing and social engineering attacks.
 You can activate Graphus in just a minute and trial it for free to see how it works.